Fighter (Christina Aguilera song): Live performances

-Impact and notable covers
+Legacy and notable covers

 Since its release, "Fighter" has been recognized as one of Aguilera's most empowering songs for women due to its lyrics.
 It was also featured on several shows.
 On April 6, 2003, a 90-second music video featuring Aguilera preparing for a center court performance at the Staples Center in Los Angeles was premiered for National Basketball Association (NBA)'s "Love It Live" promotional section.
 The clip also featured several NBA famous acts, including Michael Jordan, Kobe Bryant, Shaquille O'Neal, and Yao Ming.
 "Fighter" was also included in the American reality show, The Biggest Loser, which aired by NBC.
+Jordin Sparks performed the song during the final episode of the 6th season of American Idol, where she emerged as the winner.

 American actor Darren Criss, portrayed as his fictional character Blaine Anderson, performed the song on the episode "Big Brother" of the FOX popular TV show Glee, aired on April 10, 2012.
 The version peaked at number 58 on the Hot Digital Songs and at number 85 on the Canadian Hot 100.
+Erika Jayne gave a rendition of "Fighter" during the Aguilera-themed episode on Lip Sync Battle.
+In a 2018 interview, American recording artist Lauren Jauregui stated that she was inspired by the song, saying: "Christina is a huge part of my developmental years, just getting into owning who I am (...).
+'Fighter' was major because obviously when you're growing up there's a lot of bullies."
+In 2019, "Fighter" was also featured in the fourth season of RuPaul's Drag Race All Stars.
+The song is considered a gay anthem.
+It was also featured in the video game Fortnite Festival.
+Aguilera also performed "Fighter" in the 2018 comedy film Life of the Party, opposite Melissa McCarthy, where she portrayed herself.